litralson/BUMPy_phagophore_builder/README.md

 # BUMPy_phagophore_builder
-Modified BUMPy package with a new classes of shapes - phagophore, circular_bilayer, flat_disk.
+I modified the BUMPy package with new classes of shapes - phagophore, circular_bilayer, and flat_disk.
+To generate the structures use bumpy_phagophore.py with "python bumpy_phagophore.py [ options ]" command.

 New circular flat bilayer has been added on Jun 20, 2022
 #			BUMPy